anntanp/ddbkg-web/content/publication/histoinformatics2021/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: In *The 20th International Semantic Web Conference*
+publication: In *Histoinformatics 2021*
-publication_short: In *ISWC 2021*
+publication_short: In Histoinformatics2021

-abstract: Cultural heritage portals have the goal of providing users with seamless access to all of their resources.
-This paper introduces initial efforts for a user-oriented restructuring of the German Digital Library (DDB).
-At present, cultural heritage objects (CHOs) in the DDB are modeled using an extended version of the Europeana Data Model (DDB- EDM), which negatively impacts usability and exploration.
-These challenges can be addressed by exploiting ontologies, and building a knowledge graph from the DDB’s voluminous collection.
-Towards this goal, an alignment of bibliographic metadata from DDB-EDM to FRBR-Aligned Bibliographic Ontology (FaBiO) is presented.
+abstract: Under the German government's initiative "NEUSTART Kultur", the German Digital Library or *Deutsche Digitale Bibliothek* (DDB) is undergoing improvements to enhance user-experience.
+As an initial step, emphasis is placed on creating a knowledge graph from the bibliographic record collection of the DDB.
+This paper discusses the challenges facing the DDB in terms of retrieval and the solutions in addressing them.
+In particular, limitations of the current data model or ontology to represent bibliographic metadata is analyzed through concrete examples.
+This study presents the complete ontological mapping from DDB-Europeana Data Model (DDB-EDM) to FaBiO, and a prototype of the DDB-KG made available as a SPARQL endpoint.
+The suitabiliy of the target ontology is demonstrated with SPARQL queries formulated from competency questions.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.